ga-wdi-boston/js-dom-assessment/diagnostic.md

 Please give two examples of things that are commonly confused for the DOM.

 <!-- your answer starts here -->
+The web browser, HTML code
 <!-- your answer ends here -->

 ## Question 7

-Please write a method that traverses from the lister DOM node (one of the list item elements) to the body DOM node, then hides it.
+Please write a method that traverses from the lister DOM node (one of the listitem elements) to the body DOM node, then hides it.

 <!-- your answer starts here -->